ahnaf4D/shop-nexus/learnings/notes.md

 - Learn how to deploy your application to cloud services like Heroku, AWS, or DigitalOcean.
 - Understand the basics of CI/CD (Continuous Integration and Continuous Deployment).

----

-By covering these additional topics, you'll be better prepared to handle the responsibilities of a junior MERN stack developer and build more robust and scalable applications.